JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CButton Class.md

 ## <a name="deleteicon"></a>DeleteIcon

-Deletes a icon associated with a button.
+Deletes an icon associated with a button.
 Returns TRUE or FALSE.

 ```
 FUNCTION DeleteIcon () AS BOOLEAN